conradfr/ProgRadio/docs/index.md

 ### 2. Writing a radio module implementing this behavior.

-We add HTTPoison as a dependency in your mix.exs file:
+We add HTTPoison as a dependency in mix.exs file:

 ```elixir
 {:httpoison, "~> 1.8"}